-The Medicare Annual Enrollment Period (AEP) runs from Oct.
+The Medicare Annual Election Period (AEP) runs from Oct.
 15 to Dec.
-7, and is generally the only time during the year when individuals can change their Medicare plan choice.
+7. This is generally the only time during the year when individuals can change their Medicare plan choice.
 If your premium has increased, your health has changed or you’re curious about whether you could save money or get more from your Medicare plan, you can use this opportunity to reevaluate your options and shop for a new plan.

-Things can change throughout the year.
-It’s a good idea to consider your benefit usage over the past 12 months as a way to anticipate upcoming needs and estimate your annual costs for 2018.
+Things can change throughout the year, so it’s a good idea to consider your benefit usage over the past 12 months as a way to anticipate upcoming needs and estimate your annual costs for 2022.
 This should include common expenses such as monthly premiums, deductibles, copays and prescription drug costs.
-If the medications you take have changed or you have been diagnosed with a new medical condition, your current Medicare plan might not be the right fit for your situation.
+If the medications you take have changed or you’ve been diagnosed with a new medical condition, your current Medicare plan might not be the right fit for your situation.

 To help cover the remaining 20 percent not covered by Original Medicare, many people choose to enroll in additional coverage with a Medicare Advantage or a Medigap plan.
-Both are offered by private insurance companies and have a monthly premium in addition to your Part B premium (though some Medicare Advantage plans, including several options offered by Priority Health, have premiums as low as $0 per month).
+Both are offered by private insurance companies and have a monthly premium in addition to your Part B premium.
+Some Medicare Advantage plans, including several options offered by Priority Health, have premiums as low as $0 per month.

-During AEP, you have the option to enroll in or switch to a new Medicare Advantage or prescription drug plan.
+During the Medicare Annual Election Period, you have the option to enroll in or switch to a new Medicare Advantage or prescription drug plan.
 Here’s what you need to know about your options:

+Monthly premiums.
 You’ll typically pay less in monthly premiums with a Medicare Advantage plan.
 Some plans, including several offered by Priority Health, start as low as $0 per month.
 Since most Medicare Advantage plans include prescription drug coverage (called MAPD plans), you won’t have a separate monthly premium for a Part D plan.

-With a Medicare Advantage plan, you’ll often have access to extras not included with a Medigap plan—such as a gym membership or at home fitness kits, dental, vision and hearing coverage options, medication reviews and more.
+Added value.
+With a Medicare Advantage plan, you’ll often have access to extras not included with a Medigap plan—such as a gym membership, dental, vision and hearing coverage, medication reviews and more.

+Out-of-pocket limit.
 Medicare Advantage plans have a maximum amount that members will pay out of pocket for medical expenses.
-Different plans have different maximums, but once you spend that certain amount, the plan pays 100 percent of the services outlined as benefits in your plan.
-Medigap plans, on the other hand, do not have a cap for the amount you’ll pay out-of-pocket per year.
+Different plans have different maximums, but once you spend that certain amount the plan pays 100 percent of the services outlined as benefits in your plan.
+Medigap plans, on the other hand, do not have a cap for the amount you’ll pay out of pocket per year.